mind-inria/hidimstat/README.rst

 Find your important variables in your data with the help of `our examples <https://hidimstat.github.io/dev/auto_examples/index.html>`_.

-If you have any problems, please report them to the github issue tracker (https://github.com/mind-inria/hidimstat/issues) or contribute to the library by opening a Pull Request.
+If you have any problems, please report them to the `github issue tracker <https://github.com/mind-inria/hidimstat/issues>`_ or contribute to the library by opening a pull request.

 Installation
 ------------